hdgarrood/purescript-numeric-hierarchy-guide/complex-numbers.rst

 usually write this field as :math:`\mathbb{C}` rather than :math:`\mathbb{R}^2`.

-Complex numbers have a variety of real-world applications, [TODO]
+Complex numbers have a variety of applications, including in geometry, for e.g. representing figures in two dimensions, or representing projections of three-dimensional objects onto a plane, for modelling behaviour of electrical signals, and for analysing the behaviour of systems which can be modelled using differential equations, such as how populations of different species in a food web change over time, how heat flows through an object, or how mechanical systems like suspension in a car will behave.

 First, instead of writing elements of :math:`\mathbb{R}^2` in the usual way, i.e. :math:`(a, b)`, we will write them as :math:`a + bi`, where :math:`a` and